-Given these measures, and the small contribution growth in St Helens is likely to make to annual average daily traffic flows on the M62 past the SAC, it is concluded that an appropriate policy framework is in place to ensure that no adverse effects on integrity result from potential increased atmospheric pollution as a result of the Plan in combination with other projects or plans.
+Given these measures, and the small contribution growth in St Helens is likely to make to annual average daily traffic flows on the M62 past the SAC in the first place, it is concluded that an appropriate policy framework is in place to ensure that no adverse effects on integrity result from potential increased atmospheric pollution as a result of the Plan in combination with other projects or plans.

-6.5 Conclusion of St Helens Local Plan HRA "In Combination" Assessment
+7.5 Conclusion of St Helens Local Plan HRA "In Combination" Assessment main-report-about-changing-the-way-we-travel

 This chapter explored 'in combination' impacts of recreational pressure, water quality and atmospheric pollution resulting from the Plan.
-It is concluded that the Local Plan contains an adequate policy framework to ensure that it would result in no adverse effects on the integrity of any European site when considered in combination with other plans or projects.
+It is concluded that the Local Plan contains an adequate policy